How To Lower Triglycerides Naturally

 Eat more plant-based foods

 If you are getting your protein mainly from plants rather than meats, you are definitely going to see a significant improvement in your triglyceride levels, as well as your cholesterol levels.
 Great plant sources of protein are dried beans, peas, or soy.
-In addition, chicken is a great alternative to red meat, since it’s healthier for your triglyceride levels.
+You can also make a quick protein shake with a plant-based protein powder that combines more than one source of plant protein, so you can get all the essential amino acids.

 Consume plenty of fiber